olulesi/sei-project-3/README.md

 ### Front End

-On the front end I was tasked with Edwyn in hooking up the index page with the backend seeds and users.
+On the front end, I was tasked with Edwyn in hooking up the index page with the backend seeds and users.
 As well as using the 3rd party package *react-slick* for the slider feature.

 <img src="client/src/imagesReadMe/project3Slider.gif"/>